de-identify · PHI replaced with tokens

 FHIR R4 client

-Read structured resources — Patient, Condition, Observation, MedicationRequest, DocumentReference — straight from Epic, athenahealth, or eClinicalWorks.
+Read structured resources — Patient, Condition, Observation, MedicationRequest, DocumentReference — straight from Epic, Cerner (Oracle), athenahealth, or eClinicalWorks.

 CDR persistent context